-His England debut had been against Italy in February 2011 which completed his spectacular rise to Test level.
-He made a significant contribution to the 59-13 win over the Azzurri at Twickenham after being enlisted at loose head prop when Andrew Sheridan withdrew through injury.
+His England debut was against Italy in February 2011, which completed his spectacular rise to Test level.
+He made a significant contribution to the 59-13 win over the Azzurri at Twickenham after being enlisted at loose-head prop when Andrew Sheridan withdrew through injury.

 His RWC debut was off the bench for Dan Cole in the second pool match against Georgia in Dunedin and his first start in the tournament was against Romania six days later.
 He began every game in the 2012 RBS 6 Nations Championship and played off the bench in the second Test against South Africa at Johannesburg in June last year but withdrew from the third because of a recurring knee injury.

 An appearance in the Premiership final for London Irish against Leicester Tigers in May 2009 had completed a highly successful debut season for Alex.
 He played in 20 Premiership matches but missed the opportunity to make his England Saxons debut when a knee injury prevented him from figuring in the Churchill Cup.
 His initial Saxons appearances were in the 2010 tournament.

 Alex’s impressive physique casts him in the mould of a contemporary prop and he was introduced to the game at the age of five by his American father.
 Before joining the Irish in August 2005, he played for KCS Old Boys, London Scottish, Cobham and London Welsh, having been born in New York City, USA.
 He initially appeared for Surrey Schools and after graduating to England U18, figured in the World Championship for the U19 side in 2007 and represented the USA at the same level.